DrKibou/LanguageLearningApp/README.md

 # LanguageLearningApp

 This is a language learning app that translates english to ilocano.

+# Features
-Features: Text-to-Speech | Translation | Log-in
+Text-to-Speech | Translation | Log-in

+# Database
-Database: Firebase
+Firebase